 We are committed to ensuring that our business operates ethically at every level and that our people and suppliers share and understand this commitment.

 Our anti-slavery and human trafficking policy details this zero-tolerance approach to any form of slavery or human trafficking in our supply chain or within our business itself.
+We continuously review and update all our policies as required.

 Contractual controls and due diligence

 All new employees who join our business are trained and made aware of our commitment to ensuring our business is free of slavery and human trafficking.
 We undertake refresher training with our staff in circumstances where there has been a substantial change in the Act.
+This financial year we noticed increased engagement through our training which brings us closer to our overall goal.

 We will continue to keep our supply chains under review to monitor and identify ongoing and future risks.
 We will draw upon best practice, regulatory requirements and industry guidance to help strengthen our measures to detect and prevent slavery and human trafficking.

-Steven Hardman (Chief Operating Officer)
+Steven Hardman (Chief Executive Officer)